 Burnthouse Farm Wind Farm Community Benefit Fund

+Grants are available for projects benefiting local communities in the parishes listed below.
 Charitable projects will be supported if they demonstrably benefit a material proportion of the local community living in "the area of benefit"; those submitting an application will be asked to provide a list of postcodes for their members/users.

 Organisations must have